Authored By: Northwest Justice Project

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.

-© 2018 Northwest Justice Project.
-1-888-201-1014
+© 2018 Northwest Justice Project — 1-888-201-1014

-(Permission for copying and distribution granted to the Alliance for Equal Justice and individuals for non-commercial use only.)
+(Permission for copying and distribution granted to the Alliance for Equal Justice and to individuals for non-commercial purposes only.)